RobLe3/lulzprime/docs/defaults.md

 - repository hygiene remains clean,
 - no sensitive artifacts leak,
 - development remains reproducible,
-- agentic systems stay within scope,
+- historical v0.1.2 manual is preserved in `docs/0.1.2/`,
-- and the project remains aligned with
+- current manual and guidance are centralized in `docs/0.2.0/`,
-  `OMPC_v1.33.7lulz.pdf`.
+- and the project remains aligned with `OMPC_v1.33.7lulz.pdf`.

 End of document.